wighawag/hardhat-deploy-ethers/README.md

 This plugins adds an `ethers` object to the Hardhat Runtime Environment.

-This object has the same API than `ethers.js`, with some extra Hardhat-specific functionality.
+This object has add some extra `hardhat-deploy` specific functionalities.

 ### Provider object